TheDomcio/WonderfulPolishLanguage/README.md

 - [Publio](http://www.publio.pl/darmowe.html)
 - [Świat ebooków](https://www.swiatebookow.pl/darmowe-ebooki)
 - [Helion](https://helion.pl/kategorie/darmowe)
-- [Legimi](https://www.legimi.pl/ebooki/darmowe) - The website also runs a subscription service, if you click on a product from the free list, there will be an second option (with #ebookretail in URL) to "buy" it for 0.00 ZŁ (PLN), the first option is a free trial of subscription for 14 days.
+- [Legimi](https://www.legimi.pl/ebooki/darmowe) - The website also runs a subscription service, if you click on a product from the free list, there will appear a second option (with #ebookretail in URL) to "buy" it for 0.00 ZŁ (PLN), a free, 14 days long subscription trial.
 - [Virtualo](https://virtualo.pl/ebooki/?price=1)
 - [Nexto](https://www.nexto.pl/darmowe.xml)
 - [Świat czytników - Index of some free books](https://ebooki.swiatczytnikow.pl/temat/darmowe) and [special category on website for free books](https://swiatczytnikow.pl/tematy/za-darmo).

 ### The Bible translations - online and for download (Przekłady Bibli - online i do pobrania)

-Currently in Poland the most popular translation of the Bible into Polish is the "Biblia Tysiąclecia".
+Currently the most popular polish translation of the Bible is "Biblia Tysiąclecia".

-- [Biblia Audio](https://bibliaaudio.pl/wideoaudio) - A great project of the recording studio "SUPERPRODUCTION", where you can hear audio books of Old Testament and New Testament with the voices of popular Polish actors and also with great sound effects.
+- [Biblia Audio](https://bibliaaudio.pl/wideoaudio) - A great project made by the "SUPERPRODUCTION" recording studio, where you can hear audio books of Old Testament and New Testament with the voices of popular Polish actors and also with great sound effects.
 - [Biblia MP3](https://www.biblia-mp3.pl/) - The "Ancient" version of the Biblia Audio project.
-- [Biblia info](https://www.biblia.info.pl/biblia.html) - A website where you can read the Bible in many translations into Polish.
+- [Biblia info](https://www.biblia.info.pl/biblia.html) - A website where you can read many Polish translations of the Bible.
 The Latin translation "Vulgata" and the Greek translation "Septuaginta" are also available.
 - [Biblia online](http://biblia-online.pl/Porownaj/Wersety) - A page similar to the above, you can compare verses on it in a very cool way.
 - [Biblia - Edycja św.
-Pawła (Biblia Paulistów)](http://www.verbumregis.pl/#/reading) - One of the recently created Polish Bible translations.
-Translation was prepared by her enthusiasts, with the help of Polish Paulists (Towarzystwo Świętego Pawła).
+Pawła (Biblia Paulistów)](http://www.verbumregis.pl/#/reading) - One of the recently created Polish Bible translation.
+Translation was made by her enthusiasts, with the help of Polish Paulists (Towarzystwo Świętego Pawła).
-- [Biblia w przekładzie Jakuba Wujka (The Wujek Bible)](http://www.madel.jezuici.pl/biblia/Biblia-Wujka-C.pdf) - This is a translation of the Bible made Polish Jesuit Jakub Wujek in 1599.
+- [Biblia w przekładzie Jakuba Wujka (The Wujek Bible)](http://www.madel.jezuici.pl/biblia/Biblia-Wujka-C.pdf) - This is a translation of the Bible made by Polish Jesuit Jakub Wujek in 1599.
 - [Uwspółcześniona Biblia Gdańska (2017)](https://www.jezus.pl/czytelnia/biblia-bezplatny-ebook) - Here you can download [Uwspółcześniona Biblia Gdańska (2017)](https://pl.wikipedia.org/wiki/Uwsp%C3%B3%C5%82cze%C5%9Bniona_Biblia_gda%C5%84ska) in [.epub](https://www.jezus.pl/uploads/1/3/4/6/13469490/plbga-st-nt-basic-v1_4.epub) and [.mobi](https://www.jezus.pl/uploads/1/3/4/6/13469490/plbga-st-nt-basic-v1_4.mobi).
 - [Biblia Jerozolimska](https://kazimierz.archibial.pl/docs/biblia_jerozolimska.pdf) - Polish version of La Bible de Jérusalem.

 ### Indexes and virtual bookcases (Indeksy i wirtualne biblioteczki)

 - [Lubimyczytać](https://lubimyczytac.pl) - Probably the most active Polish online virtual bookcase and book index.
 Very useful when we want to save what we have read.
-You can review books yourself or read other reviews, check ranking and more ([My profile](https://lubimyczytac.pl/profil/2053278/domcio)).
+You can read reviews of others yourself or read other reviews, check ranking and more ([My profile](https://lubimyczytac.pl/profil/2053278/domcio)).
 - [Biblionetka](https://www.biblionetka.pl) - good alternative and very similar to [Lubimyczytać](https://lubimyczytac.pl).
-- [w.bibliotece.pl](https://w.bibliotece.pl) - Having less social functions, more old-school, but still cool.
+- [w.bibliotece.pl](https://w.bibliotece.pl) - Has less social functions, more old-school, but still cool.

 ### Dictionaries and etc. (Słowniki itp.)

-- [Słownik języka polskiego](https://sjp.pl) - very good dictionary of Polish language, contains a lot of definitions.
+- [Słownik języka polskiego](https://sjp.pl) - very good Polish dictionary, contains a lot of definitions.
-- [Wielki słownik języka polskiego](https://www.wsjp.pl) - a great dictionary of Polish language, also contains a lot of definitions.
+- [Wielki słownik języka polskiego](https://www.wsjp.pl) - a [great - huge] Polish dictionary, also contains a lot of definitions.
+It  contains conigencies, different varieties, phraseologies, etc.
 - [Słownik języka polskiego PWN](https://sjp.pwn.pl) - Another noteworthy dictionary, which also contains interesting features, such as [Puzzle](https://sjp.pwn.pl/puzzle), where you can test your knowledge of words and have some fun.
 - [Wikisłownik](https://pl.wiktionary.org/wiki/Wikis%C5%82ownik:Strona_g%C5%82%C3%B3wna) - Polish version of the [Wiktionary](https://www.wiktionary.org).
-This allows you to immediately compare a given word with its translations in other languages, and you are also able to see what synonyms, anonyms, etymologies etc. have.
+This allows you to immediately compare a given word with its translations in other languages, and you are also able to see what synonyms, anonyms, etymologies etc. it has.
 - [Korpusowy Polskiego Słownik Języka Migowego](https://www.slownikpjm.uw.edu.pl/page/opjm) - Polish Sign Language Dictionary.
-If you are a deaf person or want to communicate with such a person, this is something for you.
+If you are a deaf person or want to communicate with such, this is something for you.
+(Some people might consider deaf to be a politically incorrect term but it's actually not - [that's what community itself calls themselves](https://www.nad.org/resources/american-sign-language/community-and-culture-frequently-asked-questions) and [polish explanation of use](https://sjp.pwn.pl/poradnia/haslo/glusi-i-gluchoniemi;3424.html))
-- [Słownik slangu oraz mowy potocznej](https://www.miejski.pl) - A dictionary of slang and colloquial speech - street speech - if you want to become heads of some secret city organizations, this will surely be useful.
+- [Słownik slangu oraz mowy potocznej](https://www.miejski.pl) - A dictionary of slang and colloquial speech - street speech - If you would like to become head of many city secret organizations, this will surely be useful.
 - [Synonim.NET](https://synonim.net) - Online dictionary of Polish language synonyms.
 - [Synonimy.pl](https://www.synonimy.pl) - similar to above.
 - [Zakończone.pl](https://www.zakonczone.pl) - On this page you can check the words with the selected ending.
 For example:  [-ówka](https://www.zakonczone.pl/na/%C3%B3wka).
-- [Stopniowanie.net](http://stopniowanie.net) - Graduation of adjectives and adverbs.
+- [Stopniowanie.net](http://stopniowanie.net) - Gradation of adjectives and adverbs.
-- [Reverso Context]([https://context.reverso.net/t%C5%82umaczenie/](https://context.reverso.net/tłumaczenie/)) - A Polish version of very useful multilingual website where you can understand the meaning of a word, through sentences - contexts of use.
+- [Reverso Context]([https://context.reverso.net/t%C5%82umaczenie/](https://context.reverso.net/tłumaczenie/)) - A Polish version of a very useful multilingual website where you can look up translations in context of words, groups of words and idioms.
+- [Linguee](https://www.linguee.com) - A good alternative to the above page.
+It is related to [DeepL](https://www.deepl.com/translator) - it comes from the same authors.
-- [Language Tool](https://languagetool.org) - Great multilingual spell and grammar checker.
-Useful if you are still not very good at using the comma character in Polish, or you are not sure if you need it in this case, then it may be helpful (it is not perfect, sometimes you may find the comma needed unnecessary).
+- [Language Tool](https://languagetool.org) - Great multilingual spelling and grammar checker.
+Useful if you are still not very good at using the comma character in Polish, but it is not perfect, sometimes it may find the necessary comma unnecessary and vice versa (also, this tool does not always handle dialects and archaisms well).
-- [Youglish](https://youglish.com/polish) - genial website for improving pronunciation and more.
+- [Youglish](https://youglish.com/polish) - really smart website for improving pronunciation and more.
 As the authors write, there are millions of entries with tracks in the index, after entering a word that interests us, the search engine will try to find a movie on YouTube from their subtitles - someone's speech, in which the word you have chosen.
 [Word "pingwin" for example]([https://youglish.com/pronounce/pingwin/polish?)).
 - [Encyklopedia PWN](https://encyklopedia.pwn.pl) - Nice encyclopedia.
 - [Diki](https://www.diki.pl) - Very nice English-Polish dictionary.
 Often there are also pictures of nouns.
 - [Słownik polszczyzny XVI wieku](https://spxvi.edu.pl) - A dictionary of Polish language from XVI century.
 If somebody wants to sound like a great nobleman, then thanks to knowing these words will be closer to achieving this.